 Healthy chickens are social, curious and should feel energized to freely move throughout the coop, run or backyard.
 A lack of movement, low head carriage and overall depressed appearance may be a sign that something is wrong.

-These six signs of a strong, happy hen are the result of a quality, complete layer feed and great flock care.
-Many flock raisers noticed these changes during our Feed Greatness®
+These six signs of a strong, happy hen are the result of a complete layer feed and great flock care.
+Get strong eggs and healthy hens with the Oyster Strong®